calccrypto/OpenPGP/README.md

 Notes:
     Keyrings were not implemented.
 Rather, keys are read from the directory used as arguments to functions.

-    There are some things that are not implemented, such as the compression and decompression algorithms.
-If someone would be willing to work on that part, it would be much appreciated.

     There are also several untested functions, having never encountered real versions of those packets/subpackets.